CS2103JAN2017-T09-B3/main/docs/DeveloperGuide.md

 <img src="images/LogicClassDiagram.png" width="800"><br>
 _Figure 3.3.1 : Structure of the Logic Component_

+Logic component is the place where we implement our features.
+It contains most of the basic functionality of myPotato.
+For the design pattern of logic component, my group follows command pattern.
+We separate duties according to commands we are going to use.
+The Command.java and its sub classes implement the Command Pattern.

 [**API**](#api) : [`Logic.java`](../src/main/java/seedu/myPotato/logic/Logic.java) in `src/main/java/seedu/myPotato/logic`

 1. `Logic` uses the `Parser` class to parse the user command.